apollographql/apollo-server/docs/source/features/plugins.md

 Request life-cycle events must be implemented by returning an object which defines their behavior from the `requestDidStart` server life-cycle event.
 By maintaining this structure, coupling logic, and defining plugin-specific request scope becomes semantic and co-located.

 > **Types:** The `apollo-server-plugin-base` module exports [the `GraphQLRequestListener` interface](https://github.com/apollographql/apollo-server/blob/master/packages/apollo-server-plugin-base/src/index.ts) which defines the shape of request life-cycle events.
-It's recommended to use this interafce when building custom plugins which implement granular request life-cycle events via `requestDidStart`.
+It's recommended to use this interface when building custom plugins in TypeScript which implement granular request life-cycle events via `requestDidStart`.

 For example, to implement any of the request life-cycle events, an object should be returned from `requestDidStart` as such: